|Type of record:||Building|

-Wall footing exposed in shallow trench south of western extension, ?porch or tower.
+Wall footing exposed in shallow trench south of western extension, possibly the remains of a porch or tower.

 Evidence of extended roofline, extensions carried out around 1860, after the removal of the old thatched roof.
 Font believed to be the only one of its kind in Norfolk, as it is lead cased and dating from the 13 Cent.
 The font depicts the crucifixion and fleurs-de-lys.